mariopineda/ascii-art-assignment/README.md

 In this assignment you will be using println to create formatted console output, including ASCII art.

 ## Set up
-1. If you have not yet installed Processing on your Raspberry Pi you can do so by runing the following command in the terminal:  ```wget https://processing.org/download/install-arm.sh | sudo sh install-arm.sh```
+1. If you have not yet installed Processing on your Raspberry Pi you can do so by running the following command in the terminal:  ```wget https://processing.org/download/install-arm.sh | sudo sh install-arm.sh```
 2. To launch processing run the following set of commands in the terminal:
 ```
 cd /usr/local/bin
 ./processing
 ```
 3. Fork the assignment (using the fork button in GitHub).
 Clone the assigment to your Raspberry Pi (```git clone git://github.com/mariopineda/ascii-art-assignment.git ```).
+4. Navigate to the cloned repository (```cd ascii-art-assignment```) and launch processing.
-4. Create an emtpy file for your code called ``ascii-art-assignment.pde``  if you are using Processing or ``ascii-art-assignment.java`` if you are using java.
+5. From within the Processing IDE create an empty file for your code called ```ascii-art-assignment.pde``` if you are using Processing or ```ascii-art-assignment.java``` if you are using java.
+Make sure you save the file in the assignment repository.
-5. Add the program skeleton.
+6. Add the program skeleton.
 If you are using Processing the skelton code is:
 ```
 /**
  * <program/assignment name>